 - Windows 2008

 - Windows 2003

 - Windows 7

 - Windows Vista

-- Windows XP Service Pack 2 or later
+- · Windows XP Service Pack 2 or later

-Chapter 3 Installation
+Chapter 2 Installation

-Review Double-Take Availability requirements and Installation and upgrade notes then use the appropriate instructions from the following list to meet your goal.
+Review Files and folders requirements on page 20 and Installation and upgrade notes on page 25 then use the appropriate instructions from the following list to meet your goal.

-- Installing or upgrading Double-Take Availability Linux servers-Use these instructions if you are installing or upgrading on a Linux server. - Completing installation and configuring replication using DTSetup-Use these instructions to configure your Double-Take Availability Linux servers. - Installing or upgrading Double-Take Availability Windows client-Use these instructions if you want to install or upgrade on a Windows client.
+- Installing or upgrading Double-Take Linux servers on page 26-Use these instructions if you are installing or upgrading on a Linux server. - Installing or upgrading Double-Take Windows client on page 28-Use these instructions if you want to install or upgrade on a Windows client.